 Danny's smile in that picture will haunt me to the grave.

-So, that's The Outfoxies for you.
-An arcade-only release that most people have only heard of via emulation.
-I'm still not entirely sure whether the game was officially released outside Japan- although MAME lists the parent ROM set as being the World release, most people seem to think that it was only released in Japan, and there isn't a US/World flyer knocking about, so who knows...
+So, that's The Outfoxies, then.
+An arcade-only release until it was ported 30 years after the fact that most people have only heard of via emulation.
+Me included (I was on it in 2008, I got here first, you can't call me a poster).
+It's fair to say the game got pretty limited distribution, especially outside of Japan (a World ROM set exists with some very minor differences, but as far as I'm aware there's no English-specific flyer out there, here's the Japanese flyer for you).
 It's pretty obvious why it was never brought to the home consoles, though- the 16-bit systems simply wouldn't be able to keep up with the constant scaling and camera-panning demanded by the game, and, judging from Namco's initial Playstation releases, they wanted to push forward with their 3D work, like Ridge Racer and Tekken, rather than release a 2D title...
-Even if The Outfoxies still looks pretty amazing, considering it was a 1994 release.
+Even if The Outfoxies still looks pretty amazing.
+Yes, yes, I know that GameFan Vol. 3 Issue 8 listed the game as having an impending Playstation port, but look at that list of games- aside from the 'compilation disk', none of them came out on PS1, so I'm convinced GameFan just made shit up, I don't believe it was ever going to happen.
+In any case, that's all moot as you can now play it at home, but more on that in a minute.

 Although I've basically covered the single-player mode for you, the real reason to play this game- much like Smash Bros., admit it- is the multiplayer aspect.
 Although only two people can play at a time, each match is still frightfully hectic, and the extremely varied nature of the seven available stages (chosen randomly in two-player mode, sadly) means that it's not likely to get stale too quickly.
-Besides, as a single player game, The Outfoxies isn't great- the Acme Mansion stage is genius, but after the third stage, the computer opponent stops playing around, and, in a blatant bit of cheating, takes slightly less damage and starts hitting you for much, much more, which makes it rather frustrating...
+Is it a balanced, finely-polished experience?
+Oh, hell no, this game is messy at points and not especially tournament-friendly, with some of the complaints pointed out on Game Catalog @Wiki being that there's no mirror matches, Betty Doe is considerably better than the rest of the cast due to her accuracy, the inabilty to select stages in versus mode meaning some characters are at a big disadvantage on some stages...
+Besides, as a single player game, The Outfoxies is rough- the Acme Mansion stage is really fun, but after the third stage the computer opponent stops playing around, and, in a blatant bit of cheating, takes slightly less damage and starts hitting you for much, much more, which makes it rather frustrating at points.
+Additionally, the camera zooming in and out can cause severe motion sickness in some players- I don't suffer from it myself but I can absolutely see the constant movement making people sick, and there's no real way to fix that.

 And now, it's that time, folks!